kodaas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 11-directories --->> Counts the number of directories and sub-directories in the current directory.

-* 12-newest_files --->> Create a script that displays the 10 newest files in the current directory.
+* 12-newest_files --->> A script that displays the 10 newest files in the current directory.

+* 13-unique --->> A script that takes a list of words as input and prints only words that appear exactly once.